Start Here

 Decide whether the VM should receive raw

-sshPublicKeysin the creation request or attach existing project-levelsshKeyIds. - 4
+sshPublicKeysin the creation request or attach existing project-levelsshKeyIds.
+If you want backup-related automation at provisioning time, also decide whether to pass optionalplugins. - 6

 Create the VM

-Submit a VM request with image, tariff, name, and access data.
-Optionally declare public IP behavior and private network attachments in the same request.
+Submit a VM request with image, VM tariff, name, and access data.
+Optionally declare public IP behavior, public IP tariff inputs, private network attachments, and provisioning-time plugins in the same request.

 Expected result